wormholelabs-xyz/example-messaging-endpoint/README.md

   - MUST have at least one enabled **send** Adapter for `dstChain`.
   - Increments the Integrator's sequence and performs the steps to send the message or prepare it for sending, as applicable.
   - If Adapters must pull outgoing messages in the given implementation (via `pickUpMessage`), the Endpoint MUST set the current enabled Send Adapters as the Outstanding Adapters for that message.
-- `getMessageStatus(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)` → `enabledBitmap, attestedBitmap, executed`
+- `getMessageStatus(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)` → `enabledBitmap, attestedBitmap, numAttested, executed`
-  - Returns the enabled receive Adapters for that chain along with the attestations and the executed flag.
+  - Returns the enabled receive Adapters for that chain along with the attestation information and the executed flag.
-- `recvMessage(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)` → `enabledBitmap, attestedBitmap`
+- `recvMessage(srcChain, srcAddr, sequence, dstChain, dstAddr, payloadHash)` → `enabledBitmap, attestedBitmap, numAttested`
   - MUST check that at least one Adapter has attested.
   - MUST revert if already executed.
   - Marks the message as executed and returns the enabled receive Adapters for that chain along with the attestations.